catalogfi/indexer/README.md

-# Bitcoin Indexer with SQL Backend
+# Indexer

-The Bitcoin Indexer is a powerful tool that indexes blockchain data and provides efficient querying capabilities for exploring and analyzing Bitcoin transactions and addresses.
-This project utilizes a SQL backend for the database and leverages the Gorm library to connect with various backends.
+Indexer is a tool that indexes blockchain data and provides efficient querying capabilities for Bitcoin-like blockchains.
 It exposes the same RPC methods as the original Bitcoin node, making it compatible with existing Bitcoin applications.

 ## Table of Contents